Crisis accommodation: Challenges

 Providing crisis accommodation or temporary accommodation may help reduce homelessness but it takes a lot of effort, time, resources and also other factors to accomplish their goals.
 These challenges are faced by the government, non-government agencies and the homeless people involved.
 One of the main challenges faced by the homeless people is there is a severe lack in resources.
 Typically, these homeless victims search for services like crisis accommodation as they do not have adequate resources to move into their own houses or to sustain their living standards.
-The temporary accommodation is limited and they do not cater for a large number of people.
+Temporary accommodation may be limited and not cater for a large number of people.
 Therefore, it requires a lot of effort and time from the victims in terms of application for these accommodations as many people would have applied for it the same time.
 Due to the lack of resources and housing options, some victims may experience social isolation by being distant from their preferred area.
 This add on the challenge by creating a greater duress on families which eventually will affect their mental health in terms of depression and stress.
 Hence, victims are exposed to violence and inappropriate behaviour.
-Younger children are affected as the environment is not suitable for them as their play, development and school performances becomes limited and restricted.
+Younger children are affected as the environment is not suitable for them as their play and development opportunities become restricted, and more friction is placed on school attendance.

 Homeless victims may feel unsafe in the houses provided to them because of the poor facilities and will be demoralised by their surrounding environment crisis.
 In some accommodations, they cater many people in a house and consumers especially women, are uncomfortable with it and they feel difficult and unsafe.
 Sharing is also a challenge to most victims as they find it difficult of being close or forced to interact with their house or roommates.
 Different victims have different preferences and needs which contradicts between the requirements of rational provision of services and the inmate demands.
 This lowers their self-esteem and confidence level which eventually causes them to isolate themselves in their respective rooms.
 Generally, women show lower self-esteems compared to men in these situations.

 As for the government and non-government agencies, huge and serious investments are required by them in providing these temporary accommodations.
 Financial support becomes crucial and increases over time as it becomes concentrated at one place.
 It is difficult to solve homelessness as it requires big amount of resources, time for planning and effort to make it work.
 It is crucial and important for them because other issues or homelessness may arise if they do not take immediate action.

-The lack of affordable housing makes it difficult to make private rental viable and sustainable.
-The public housing faces funding cuts as they are not able to help everyone at once but only to those whom are really in need.
-It is hard to make decisions of whom deserves the public housing as there are wide range and diversity of homeless victims.
+In circumstances where public housing faces funding cuts, a lack of affordable housing makes private rental unviable and unsustainable for many cases, for those who are supported to exit homelessness, even when a government subsidy for said private rental is supplied.